maximemulder/clam/README.md

 # Roadmap

 Here are a few features I would like to eventually work on in the future:
-1. Finish unions, intersections and the bottom type
+1. Finish higher-order types, double-check features and add more testing
-2. Improve code quality (monadic error handling and better testing)
+2. Better (monadic) error handling and reporting
-3. Add higher-order types
 4. Add recursive types
 5. Add negation types
 6. Add pattern matching using types